SpiritGameStudios/.github/README.md

 # Brand

 Brand assets and icons for Spirit.

-Work is `All Rights Reserved` by Spirit unless otherwise denoted.
+Logos and icons are Copyright (c) (2024 -) Spirit Studios, all rights reserved.